Safer at home

 As much as possible, childcare facilities need to operate in the following way:

 - Limit groups of children to no more than 12.

 - Children must stay in the same group and must not move from one group to another.

 - The providers/teachers must stay with one group of children and not mix among groups.

 - If there is more than one group at a facility, they need to be in separate rooms.

-Yes, if you are not feeling sick.
-Be sure that you protect them and yourself by following social distancing guidelines such as washing hands before and after, using hand sanitizer, maintaining at least six feet of distance when possible, and coughing or sneezing into your elbow or a tissue and then washing your hands.
+You can care for elderly or disabled parents or friends if you are not feeling sick.
+Be sure that you protect them and yourself by following social distancing guidelines such as washing hands before and after, using hand sanitizer, maintaining at least six feet of distance when possible, and coughing or sneezing into your elbow or a tissue, throwing the tissue away, and then washing your hands.
 If you have early signs of a cold, please stay away from your older loved ones.

 Why are we doing this?